manuelbl/SwissQRBill/ui/README.md

 ## Running end-to-end tests

-To exeute the end-to-end tests via [Protractor](http://www.protractortest.org/), first start the QR Bill service, then start a dev server (`npm start`) and finally execute `npm run e2e`.
+To exeute the end-to-end tests via [Protractor](http://www.protractortest.org/), first start the QR Bill service and then execute `npm run e2e`.
+The end-to-end test will start a development server automatically.

 ## Further help